This piece updated 12/3/19 — scroll to “Lost 45?” appendix near the end

 A: I believe the race problem was not much of an issue at the time.
 We named our group with the idea that we were not racists and hoping to use that to get into more locations for gigs.

-Hearty round of thanks to Jeff Krulik for forwarding this tribute to pioneering entrepreneur, Lillian Claiborne (DC Records co-founder), via DB Sound connection:
+Hearty round of thanks to Jeff Krulik for forwarding this tribute to pioneering entrepreneur, Lillian Claiborne (DC Records co-founder), who was historically connected to DB Sound:

 John B. Earnshaw